Johnlon/spam-1/README.md

 ## Version 1a

+This was my first attempt at anything like this.

 You can see the first incarnation here on the [OriginalDesign branch](https://github.com/Johnlon/spam-1/tree/OriginalDesign)

-This version had a very simple arch that was easily implementable and for which I wrote a logisim simulation and also an assember in GoogleSheets that could be used to program the sim.
+Version 1a had a very simple arch that was easily implementable and for which I wrote a Logisim simulation and also an assembler in GoogleSheets that could be used to program the simulation.
 :thumbsup: See the [SPAM-1 Assembler](https://docs.google.com/spreadsheets/d/1lYyPqYNF1dGDRP2n3ablaqkgZuxJ9x6T-ylut_nT1p4/edit?usp=sharing) implemented in Google Sheets.

 However, once I got that far I decided it was rather too simple and limited for me to build.
 I wanted more of a challenge.
 It's now months later and the challence is still brewing, which is a bit of a disappointment.

-## Verson 1b
+## Version 1b

-This was a pretty massive increase in complexity and capability however, while this was definitely more of a challenge I felt the trade off between added compexity and added capability wasn't favourable, so I decided what was needed was a little bit more technical complexity for a lot more capability.
+The next revision was a pretty massive increase in complexity and capability however while this was definitely more of a challenge I felt the trade off between added complexity and added capability wasn't favourable.
+ So I decided what was needed was a little bit more technical complexity for a lot more capability.

 ## Version 1c

 I'm currently working on what I hope is the final version.

-This has a 48 bit instruction word spread across 6 ROM's.
-It's 48 bit instruction read as a single operation as I couldn't be bothered with the instruction register logic necessary to drive the CPU off a single big ROM (plus it's faster that way).
-The other big change is that I've included a bunch of features that are intended for exploration and learning such as a register file and having 5 buses!
+This version has a 48 bit instruction word spread across 6 ROM's.
+It's 48 bit instruction is read in a single clock cycle to avoid having to introduce instruction registers plus it's faster that way.
+The other big change is that I've included a bunch of features that are intended for exploration and learning such as including different kinds of registers including common 8 bit flipflops plus a 74HCT670 register file, and also by having 5 buses!

 ![Block Diagram](docs/draft-v3-block-diagram.png)

 # Documentation Links

-See also:
+The following links take you to documentation covering my research and also design aspects.

  - [ALU Design](docs/alu_with_carry_in.md)
  - [Timing Considerations](docs/timing-considerations.md)
  - [Thoughts on Microcode](docs/thoughts-on-microcode.md)